codewithmayor/DevOps_Projects/0x00-shell_basics/README.md

 Eighth Script moves the file betty from /tmp to /tmp/my_first_directory Nineth Script delets the file betty
-Tenth Script deletes my_first_directory in the /tmp directory
+Tenth Script deletes my_first_directory in the /tmp directory Eleventh Script changes the working directory to the previous one